-The system board is equipped with two onboard USB 2.0/1.1 ports.
-The three 10-pin connectors allow you to connect 6 additional USB 2.0/1.1 ports.
+The system board is equipped with four onboard USB 2.0/1.1 ports.
+The four 10-pin connectors allow you to connect 8 additional USB 2.0/1.1 ports.
 The additional USB ports may be mounted on a card-edge bracket.
 Install the card-edge bracket to an available slot at the rear of the system chassis then insert the USB port cables to a connector.

-Configure the onboard USB in the Advanced menu ("USB Configuration" submenu) of the BIOS.
+Configure the onboard USB in the Advanced menu of the BIOS.
 Refer to chapter 3 for more information.